vinodselvin/phpCRUD/README.md

 ## Getting started

-You can easily get the project running locally by following below steps:
+You can easily get the project running locally by following below installation steps.
-1. Clone the repo in your local server
-2. Change the Baseurl in phpCRUD/application/config/config.php
-3. Change hostname,username,password and database in phpCRUD/application/config/database.php
-4. Select the table and its coloums for CRUD view and opertions in phpCRUD/application/controllers/crud_controller.php
-The project is now ready to run in your browser.

 ### Installation